Battle of Gang Toi: Insertion and patrolling, 5–7 November 1965

 The scheme of manoeuvre adopted by 1 RAR dictated that each company undertake a dispersed patrol program in their own tactical area of responsibility, a fact which would allow them to search more ground, but limit their ability to concentrate combat power in the event of contact.
-A Company, under Major John Healy, patrolled east; B Company moved north along the Song Be to Xom Xoai, while D Company patrolled south.
+A Company, under Major John Healy, patrolled east; B Company moved north along the Bé River to Xóm Xoài, while D Company patrolled south.
 C Company remained at LZ Queen to protect 105 Field Battery which had established a fire support base (FSB).
 Over the next two days the Australians patrolled relentlessly through the leech-infested swamps and dense jungle.
 At midday on 6 November A Company received two mortar rounds which failed to do any damage, but marked the start of a series of minor clashes.
 A Company had a number of contacts during this time, with the Australians killing a Viet Cong scout for the loss of two wounded in one skirmish.
 A further contact soon after resulted in two more Viet Cong killed and one wounded.
 Intelligence gained from these incidents indicated the presence of a Viet Cong Main Force Regiment in the area, while documents recovered contained plans for attacks on ARVN outposts near Bien Hoa Air Base.

 By nightfall on 7 November, despite the earlier contacts, no major actions had occurred in the Australian AO.
 With the rifle companies now several kilometres apart, A Company had patrolled into a network of well used roads and tracks.
 Healy's men spent the night astride the tracks and would resume patrolling the following day along a track which led to Hill 82.
-Meanwhile, although unknown to them at the time, the US 1/503rd Battalion across the Song Dong Nai had patrolled to within 2000 m of a major Viet Cong bunker system sited on two spur lines in the vicinity of Hill 65.
+Meanwhile, although unknown to them at the time, the US 1/503rd Battalion across the Đồng Nai River had patrolled to within 2000 m of a major Viet Cong bunker system sited on two spur lines in the vicinity of Hill 65.